kole/react-example-app/README.md

 -   Error handling - There is currently no error handling in the app.
 This would be a required change for a production release.
 -   How necessary is a state manager like Mobx/Redux?
 It could be argued that simply using react state (in conjunction with `context` as of React 16.3) would be sufficient considering the simplicity and size of this app.
 -   Extensive browser/OS/device testing would be necessary.
 -   There are some improvements that could be made to make the app more scalable.
-For example, right now, although the questions store accepts a `type` argument for fetching questions from the API, the UI only supports boolean answers to each question.
+For example, right now, although the `fetchQuestions` action function accepts a `type` argument for fetching questions from the API, the UI only supports boolean answers to each question.
 -   A more comprehensive eslint rule-set and agreed-upon coding practices (e.g. use `arr.forEach` instead of an ES5 `for` loop, when to return an array instead of mutate an array, etc.).
 -   100% test coverage - or at least approaching 100% - should be a target.